FindMySchool LogoFindMySchool

 One distinctive feature is the range of structured responsibility and participation opportunities that start early.
 Official reporting highlights roles such as prefects and playground leaders, alongside trips including residential outdoor and adventurous activity experiences.
 This matters because, in an all-through setting, leadership opportunities can become a thread that pupils recognise from primary into secondary, rather than a new system introduced at Year 7.

-Primary outcomes are mixed when viewed through the lens of attainment versus ranking.
-In 2024, 71% of pupils reached the expected standard in reading, writing and mathematics combined, which is above the England average of 62%.
-At the higher standard, 12% reached greater depth in reading, writing and mathematics, above the England average of 8%.
+Primary outcomes are now more challenging when viewed through current attainment and ranking data.
+In the 2025 Key Stage 2 dataset, 30% of pupils reached the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% reached greater depth in reading, writing and mathematics.

 At GCSE, the picture is currently more challenging.
-The school’s Attainment 8 score is 35 and the Progress 8 measure is -0.71, which indicates students make less progress, on average, than pupils with similar starting points nationally.
-EBacc average point score is 2.88, compared with an England average of 4.08.
+The school's Attainment 8 score is 34.3 and the Progress 8 measure is -0.71, which indicates students make less progress, on average, than pupils with similar starting points nationally.
+EBacc average point score is 2.9.

-FindMySchool’s GCSE ranking, based on official data, places the school 3,562nd in England and 23rd within Bolton for GCSE outcomes.
-This ranking sits in the lower national band, meaning GCSE outcomes compare below England average overall.
+FindMySchool's GCSE academic ranking, based on official data, places the school 2,654th of 3,895 in England and 17th within Bolton for GCSE outcomes.
+The overall GCSE ranking is 3,307th of 3,688, keeping GCSE outcomes in a lower national band overall.

 The latest Ofsted inspection (11 and 12 March 2025, published April 2025) graded quality of education as Requires improvement, with behaviour and attitudes, personal development, leadership and management, and early years provision graded Good.